Jehovah's Witnesses Specialists

 AO Advocates and AAWA deliver 'two-witness rule' campaign letter to 10 Downing Street

 AO Advocates recently campaigned alongside AAWA (Advocates for Awareness of Watchtower Abuses) and a number of survivors of abuse to raise awareness of child sexual abuse within the Jehovah's Witnesses .
 A letter was handed in to 10 Downing Street highlighting the Jehovah's Witnesses' reliance on the two-witness rule (explained below).
 The letter calls for Ministers to introduce mandatory reporting whenever an allegation of child sex abuse is made within the Jehovah's Witnesses.

-Kathleen Hallisey, Senior Associate, said the Royal Commission investigation into institutional child sexual abuse in Australia revealed thousands of victims - and said she expected there to be hundreds of ‘silent’ victims in the UK due to the two-witness rule.
+Kathleen Hallisey, former Senior Associate, said the Royal Commission investigation into institutional child sexual abuse in Australia revealed thousands of victims - and said she expected there to be hundreds of ‘silent’ victims in the UK due to the two-witness rule.
 Kathleen acknowledges that it’s very difficult for the government to intervene in private religious matters, but that mandatory reporting could be introduced, meaning as soon as an accusation of abuse is made within the Jehovah’s Witnesses it would also be immediately reported to the police.

 Press coverage of the campaign can be viewed here.

 Kathleen Hallisey, former Senior Associate, discusses the Jehovah's Witnesses' use of the 'two-witness rule'